-Yachting New Zealand have created a new scholarship for New Zealand's top youth sailors who are targeting medals at world championship events.
+The Yachting New Zealand Youth Scholarship was established to support New Zealand's top youth sailors who are attending world championship events.

 The goals of the scholarship

-To assist current and possible future youth team members to attend a youth class world championships or similar as part of their preparation towards future success.
+- To assist current and possible future youth team members to attend a youth class world championship or similar as part of their preparation towards future success.

-Recipients of the Yachting New Zealand Youth Scholarships will be awarded up to $2500 to help subsidise the cost of attending a youth class world championships or similar.
+These teams or individuals will be awarded up to a maximum of $2000 to help subsidise the cost of attending a youth class world championships or similar.

 The championship to be attended must be agreed to by Yachting New Zealand’s selection panel.

 The scholarship will be managed by Yachting New Zealand and is intended to be used to help cover the cost of flights, boat charter or accommodation.
-Recipients of the scholarship will be required to work with Yachting New Zealand’s youth co-ordinator to arrange the most suitable manner in which to attribute the award.
+Recipients of the scholarship will be required to work with Yachting New Zealand’s youth manager to arrange the most suitable way to attribute the award.

 Recipients must submit an investment report to Yachting New Zealand within four weeks of the designated championship.